Brandon Allen (baseball): New York Mets

-On November 19, 2013, Allen signed a minor league deal with the New York Mets.
-He spent 2014 and 2015 with their AAA affiliate, the Las Vegas 51s.
+On November 19, 2013, Allen signed a minor league contract with the New York Mets.
+He made 103 appearances split between the High-A St. Lucie Mets and Triple-A Las Vegas 51s, batting a combined .276/.385/.445 with 13 home runs and 57 RBI.

+On November 14, 2014, Allen re-signed with the Mets organization on a minor league contract.
+He spent the 2015 campaign back with Syracuse, slashing .273/.350/.478 with 16 home runs and 68 RBI across 124 games.

 Cincinnati Reds

-On November 30, Allen signed a minor league deal with the Cincinnati Reds. on April 8, 2016, Allen had his contract purchased by the Reds.
-He was designated for assignment two days later without appearing in a game.
-He became a free agent on October 11, 2016.
+On November 30, 2015, Allen signed a minor league contract with the Cincinnati Reds.
+On April 8, 2016, Allen had his contract purchased by the Reds, adding him to their active roster.
+He did not appear in a game for Cincinnati during his brief time with the team.
+On April 10, Allen was designated for assignment following the promotion of Tim Melville; later that day, he cleared waivers and was sent outright to the Triple-A Louisville Bats.
+He made 67 appearances for the Bats during the year, hitting .177/.285/.268 with four home runs and 17 RBI.
+Allen became a free agent on October 11.

 Coaching career

 On June 22, 2017, Allen became the hitting coach for the Johnson City Cardinals, the Rookie-league affiliate of the St. Louis Cardinals.
 In 2018, he was promoted to be the hitting coach of the Single-A Palm Beach Cardinals.
 He was named hitting coach for the Double-A Springfield Cardinals in 2019, and was again promoted to become the hitting coach of the Triple-A Memphis Redbirds in 2020.

 On November 6, 2022, Allen became the assistant hitting coach for the Cardinals, earning his first major league coaching position.